 - Championed the initiatives that led to the unprecedented growth in reputation and rankings for the undergraduate College of Business Administration;

 - Developed a certificate program in business analytics that can be taken separately or in conjunction with a program; and

 - Expanded experience-based learning opportunities that have become a hallmark and point of distinction for the School at both graduate and undergraduate levels.

 Under his leadership, Pitt Business has moved forward and increased its reputation, making it an increasingly attractive and affordable choice for students from around the world.

-Prior to joining Pitt Business, Dean Assad served as the dean of the School of Management of the University at Buffalo, State University of New York, where he significantly expanded both the faculty size and the budget of the School.
+Prior to joining Pitt Business, Assad served as the dean of the School of Management of the University at Buffalo, State University of New York, where he significantly expanded both the faculty size and the budget of the School.
 Previously, at the Robert H. Smith School of Business at the University of Maryland, he served as a key member of the leadership team during a period of exceptional growth.
 Completing his role as Senior Associate Dean in 2007, he was named the inaugural Dean’s Professor for Extraordinary Service in recognition of his service to the school.

-Widely recognized for his scholarly contributions to optimization of distribution systems, operations and quality management, and the history of Operations Research, Dean Assad has authored or edited more than 50 refereed articles and book chapters, and has served as a member of the editorial boards of several prestigious scholarly journals, including Operations Research, Transportation Science, and Production and Operations Management.
+Widely recognized for his scholarly contributions to the optimization of distribution systems, operations, and quality management, and the history of Operations Research, Assad has authored or edited more than 50 refereed articles and book chapters, and has served as a member of the editorial boards of several prestigious scholarly journals, including Operations Research, Transportation Science, and Production and Operations Management.
 A strong advocate for excellence in teaching, he has been recognized for his own teaching.
 His teaching awards include the Kirwan Undergraduate Education Award, the University of Maryland’s highest campus recognition for contributions to undergraduate education.